DonHulieo/lua-style-guide/README.md

 #### Commits

-Commits are the bread and butter of git, and as such should be descriptive and concise.
+Commits are the bread & butter of git and as such should be descriptive & concise.
 > Commits follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) standard, and should be prefixed with one of the following:
 > | Type | Usage |
 > | --- | --- |